sten-dev/incede-ai/src/pages/index.md

 heading: Great coffee with a conscience
 subheading: Build an AI Roadmap for your business
 home:
-  button: button
+  button: Explore Our Solutions
-  image: /img/blog-index.jpg
+  image: /img/new-project-min.png
-  subTitle: home sub title
+  subTitle: Build an AI Roadmap for your business
-  title: Home title
+  title: We provide business outcome based AI solutions
 about:
   button: Know More
   subTitle: >-